Ah, taxes. No one can avoid them, including your LLC. So, once you’ve formed your LLC, you need to seriously start thinking about taxes.

 An S corp doesn’t pay taxes itself.

-Income and losses pass through the corporation to the owners’ personal tax returns and is taxed at the owner’s individual rates.
+Income and losses pass through the corporation to the owners’ personal tax returns and are taxed at the owner’s individual rates.

 If your LLC is taxed as a sole proprietorship: